JeremyTallant/web-scraping-challenge/README.md

   - Visually estimate the result by plotting the daily minimum temperature.

 <img width="1212" alt="Screenshot 2022-12-19 at 2 28 07 PM" src="https://user-images.githubusercontent.com/112406455/208522699-4f3c95ec-155c-4e45-9184-8253a0100be0.png">

+  - The distance from peak to peak is roughly 1425-750, or 675 days.
+A year on Mars appears to be about 675 days from the plot.
+Internet search confirms that a Mars year is equivalent to 687 earth days.

 6. Export the DataFrame to a CSV file.